mattcieslak/hbcd-docs/docs/behavior.md

 **Common Issues Identified**
 Prorated scoring not applied to observations with missing responses.
 Incorrect ages.

-## Potential Issues Flagged by Subject Matter Experts
+### Potential Issues Flagged by Subject Matter Experts

 **MAPS-TL**: The missingness rule not being correctly implemented leads to incorrect scores.
 Measure administration has a strict age cutoff.
 Age auto-generation needs to be fixed so that QC can ensure the measure is being administered to correct target population.

-# Measure Overview: ecPROMIS Child-Caregiver Interaction
+## ecPROMIS Child-Caregiver Interaction
 **Full Name**: Early Childhood Patient-Reported Outcome Measurement Information System Child/Caregiver Relationship Scale.
 **Acronym/Brief Name**: ecPROMIS Child-Caregiver Interaction
 **Construct**: Relationships